|

 resources to reduce them?

-30 years' research, I have never found a single marriage-preparation or
+Since starting my research in 1979, I have never found a marriage-preparation or

-"enrichment" class, book, seminar, Web site, or program that proposes these
+"enrichment" class, book, seminar, article, Web site, or program that proposes these

 four stressors and what to do about them.
 The wealth of popular materials about